Mar 20, 2023

 There are so many factors that may influence a physician’s care decisions.
 An essential challenge in provider benchmarking is fairly and accurately comparing the provider performance of one provider to another in a way that is comparing apples-to-apples.

-Therefore, any solution that aspires to fairly benchmark provider performance will need to first address the physician’s inherent (and valid) argument, “my patients are different”.
-Provider performance measures can only spark changes in behavior if clinicians trust that the case-mix adjustment methodologies underpinning the healthcare analytics account for their patients’ demographic, clinical, and social determinants of health (SDoH).
+Therefore, any solution that aspires to create fair provider performance benchmarks will need to first address the physician’s inherent (and valid) argument, “my patients are different”.
+Provider benchmarking can only spark changes in behavior if clinicians trust that the case-mix adjustment methodologies underpinning the healthcare analytics account for their patients’ demographic, clinical, and social determinants of health (SDoH).

-Analytics companies, such as 3M, Milliman, MCG, and Optum, have attempted to make case-mix / severity adjustments in their assessments of provider performance.
-Based on our analysis and collaborations with industry partners, we’ve uncovered several drawbacks and inconsistencies in the methodologies most commonly offered on the market.
-And without precision benchmarking performance improvement measures are less effective.
+Analytics companies, such as 3M, Milliman, MCG, and Optum, have attempted to make case-mix / severity adjustments in their assessments of provider performance, oftentimes without the granular SDoH insights needed to paint the full picture.
+Based on our analysis and collaborations with industry partners, we’ve uncovered several drawbacks and inconsistencies in the provider benchmarking methodologies most commonly seen in the market.

-To address the challenges of incumbent models, Clarify created a differentiated approach to provider performance benchmarking that takes into account case mix, including the SDoH factors impacting patients on each physician’s panel.
+To address the challenges of incumbent models, Clarify created a differentiated approach to provider performance benchmarking that takes into account case mix, which include SDoH insights on what is impacting patients on each physician’s panel.
 The differentiators can be summarized as follows: